OULibraries/galileo-architecture/docs/islandora-uuids.md

 built in to ARK seem like really good ideas.
 It's unfortunate that we won't get those.

-However, support for ARK isn't build in to Islandora and it hasn't been widely adopted by the Islandora or Fedroa communities.
+However, support for ARK isn't built in to Islandora and it hasn't been widely adopted by the Islandora or Fedroa communities.
 There is an existing [islandora_ark](https://github.com/ksclarke/islandora_ark) module, but it's a work in progress that hasn't been updated for two